 Say hello to the all-new Kia Sportage.
-Featuring an all-new new look and improved tech, it’s set to arrive in the UK later this year.
+Featuring an all-new new look and improved tech, it’s available to lease right now – including the plug-in hybrid model.

 Kia Sportage five fast facts

 - It’s the first Sportage that’s designed specifically for the European market

 - Drivetrain line-up includes mild-hybrids, a full-hybrid and a plug-in hybrid

 - New high-tech interior is more ergonomic and premium